Scroll to end of page to see all options we have for sale

 Pre-wired systems have been common for well over 10 years with the Outback FP-1 being the benchmark.
 Times have moved on and the FP-1 is on the small side for a typical NZ home and rather costly compared to the competition.
 The larger Outback FP-2 (without FM80s or FPA22 with FM80s) is a good size but rather costly.

 Outback have recently launched a lower cost (up to 500V) hybrid inverter and MPPT called the SPC III.
-It appears to be a branded Chinese unit very similar to this one.
+It appears to be a branded Chinese (or Indian) unit very similar to this one but with a few improvements such a logging and monitoring and with a 2 year warranty.

 Steca have recently launched a lower cost (up to 150V) hybrid inverter and MPPT called Solarix PLI that appears to be a branded Chinese unit very similar to this one.